inivekin/abosa/abosa.typ

 but it had never needed me.
 Taking little bodily care,
 am taken by the more able,
-wi rememberings o wetware,
+rememberings a rogue malware,
 unnergoing a removal,
-an dropping what I hae nae gripped, wi purpose, nau volitional, an having naething else equipped am prepped fae whats transitional.
+an dropping what I hannae gripped, wi purpose, nau volitional, an having naething else equipped am prepped fae whats transitional.